 Schools and community organizations are encouraged to make use of the museum’s resources at any time.
 A self-guided visit must be scheduled 72 hours in advance to assure space is available and does not conflict with other groups.
 One chaperone per every ten students is required for all groups, including self-guided visits.

 The R.W.
 Norton Art Gallery offers docent-led tours on a limited basis.
 Each tour lasts approximately 45 minutes, and includes an overview of the R.W.
 Norton collection.
-We recommend calling prior to arrival to confirm an opening.
 Availability is limited by staffing and the museum calendar, docent-led tours are first come first serve.
-Please call the gallery or email Education@rwnaf.org to schedule a tour.
+Please call the museum if you have any questions at (318) 865-4201 ext 130.

 The R.W.
 Norton Education Staff can provide a two-hour or four-hour Gallery Trek led by our educational staff.
 Each Trek is divided into three rotations covering an English Language Arts/Social Studies activity, a Math/Science activity, and a hands-on project based activity.
 Teachers and the museum’s education staff can work together to cover topics that integrate seamlessly into curriculum, or we can choose a Gallery Trek just right for your students.
 You are welcome to stay and eat lunch on the grounds after your Gallery Trek.
 Lunches must be provided by the individual schools.